 Lucy Cavendish has always been deeply rooted in the natural world.
 We are proud of our gardens, which are diverse, unrestricting (students are allowed on the lawns, after all), and celebrated with garden parties.
 We recently acquired four guinea pigs – another way our students’ wellbeing is addressed through connections to nature.
 We plan to extend this with a Lucy Cavendish Gardening Society and tours of the gardens, to develop environmental awareness from first-hand experience.
 A vegetable trough has been provided in the garden of one of our student houses and we look forward to seeing the fruits of the students’ labour this spring!

 As part of our commitment to fundraising for good causes and for the environment, we hold regular pre-loved clothing sales.
 Not only is this is a fun and economical way of updating your wardrobe, but it benefits the environment by eliminating waste – the ultimate form of recycling!
 Not to mention the money it raises for our deserving local charities.

 The Green Team continues to meet regularly, putting initiatives in place and finding new ways to reduce our environmental impact.
 Made up of staff and students, the team works with Lucians throughout the College, and is also seeking to expand; it aims to have a student Green Leader for each accommodation block in the next two years.
-Estelle Fuccellaro holds the Lucy Student Union Green Officer role for the SU is yet to be filled.
+The Green Officer role for the SU is yet to be filled.

-To learn more about sustainability at Lucy Cavendish, please contact our Green Team Leader Katie McNally.
+To learn more about sustainability at Lucy Cavendish, please contact our Green Team Leader Katie Clarke.